NetherlandsForensicInstitute/puma/puma/apps/android/google_camera/README.md

 The app can be installed on Pixel phones through [the Play Store](https://play.google.com/store/apps/details?id=com.google.android.GoogleCamera).

-## Deprecation

-This class does not use `StateGraph` as its base class, and has therefore been deprecated since Puma 3.0.0.
-It can still be used, but it will not be maintained.
-If you want to add functionality, please rewrite this class using `StateGraph` as the abstract base class.
-Also see the [CONTRIBUTING.md](../../../../CONTRIBUTING.md).

 ## Prerequisites

 - The application is installed on your device